ArcticMC/Scenarios/descriptions.md

 ### Superheroes (H)
 > Everybody on a team will receive a superpower that will last for the entire game.
 A player can receive 1 of the following: Strength, Speed, Resistance, Double Health, Invisibility, or Jump Boost.
 Fall damage is off in this gamemode.
 For Health power: Gaps heal 3 hearts and Golden Heads heal 6 hearts. *Does not apply to potions!* (If teams of 5, Jump will be available, if teams of 6 or higher, Invisibility is available, unless the player is solo without a team.)

+### Super Zeroes (L)
+> All players on a team will be randomly assigned a potion effect.
+The effects are Haste 1, Night Vision, Fire Resistance, Saturation, and Absorption that will replenish every 20 minutes.

 ### Super Smash Brothers (H, not comb.)
 > Each player on a team will receive a different class, all classes are chosen at random.
 The characters are Mario, Sonic, Kirby, Pit, Meta Knight, Donkey Kong, Pikachu, and Link.
 All the characters has different abilities.
 To check abilities, use /ssh.
 (Here is the link for all of the powers!)[https://www.reddit.com/r/ultrahardcore/comments/31iydz/super_smash_bros_with_skript/]

+### Switcheroo (H)
+> Whenever you shoot and hit a player, you will swap places with them.

 ### Swingers (L, not comb.)
 > The first team you see and right click the player on a different team, will combine that team together.

 ### Take5 (H)
 > When a player dies, it will spawn a chest with all their stuff in it.
 You can only take 5 of their items.

+### Team Assassins (H)
+> Every team at the start of the game, will have to hunt down another team.
+Each time you completed a requirement you will get the coordinates of the team captain.
+The requirements are, everyone on a team mining a total of 16 diamonds, total gold amount of 48, moves 1,000 blocks total between all teammates, or every time the team gets a kill on a player.

 ### Team Health (L)
 > All of the team's health is summed to their total combined health.
 You cannot /h a player or teammate.

 ### Team Inventory (L)
 > You will have the ability to open your team inventory, (/ti) to gain an extra 27 inventory slots for team.
 If you are the last player on your team, once you die, you will drop all the items that are stored in the Team Inventory.

+### Team Swap (H)
+> Every 5 minutes, at an unannounced time, two teams will switch places with each other.

 ### Terraria (H, not comb.)
 > The world is a long line along the Z axis that is 100 blocks wide, simulating a 2D world like Terraria.